CAMPUS POLICIES AND PROCEDURES

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 Your rights under FERPA are:

 The name and address of the office that administers FERPA is:

 Family Policy Compliance Office

-Canvassing or solicitation for funds, sales, or subscriptions are prohibited on campus or in campus buildings unless written permission has been granted.
-A written request should be sent to the Coordinator for Campus Life who may seek recommendation(s) regarding requests from appropriate campus offices.
+Canvassing or solicitation for funds, sales, or subscriptions are prohibited in campus buildings unless written permission has been granted.
+A written request should be sent to the Director for Student Engagement for main campus or to the NCSC Facilities Manager for the Kehoe Center and Urban Center who may seek recommendation(s) regarding requests from appropriate campus offices.
 The request should be made at least 10 working days prior to the event.

-The sale of merchandise of any kind whatsoever, or publications or service on campus property, other than by the regularly authorized stores, food service, departments, or divisions of the campus, is likewise prohibited except upon written permission.
-A written request should be sent to the Coordinator for Campus Life at least 10 working days prior to the event.
+The sale of merchandise of any kind whatsoever, or publications or service in campus buildings, other than by the regularly authorized stores, food service, departments, or divisions of the campus, is likewise prohibited except upon written permission.
+A written request should be sent to the Director for Student Engagement for main campus or to the NCSC Facilities Manager for the Kehoe Center and Urban Center at least 10 working days prior to the event.

 Any person violating this rule shall be subject, upon proper notice, to eviction from campus property or arrest.

 Please see 3357:13-18-03 NC State/OSU-M Drives and Canvassing Policy (under development) for further information.